sigfpe8/toy-apl/README.md

 ### Valid editor commands

 Most of these commands behave as in other APL implementations, but some are different.
+A major difference from other editors is that toyAPL doesn't use fractional line numbers.
+To insert a new line before or after an existing line, use the `<` and `>` commands.
+The line numbers are always automatically adjusted.

 * [⎕]       Display all lines, insert after end
 * [N⎕]      Display from line N to end, insert after end
 * [⎕N]      Display from line 1 to line N, insert after line N
 * [M⎕N]     Display from line M to line N, insert after line N
-* [N]       Replace line N, N+1, ...
+* [N]       Replace line N
+* [!N]      Delete line N (bang!)
 * [<N]      Insert before line N
 * [>N]      Insert after line N